zachpino/generative-design-workshop-f18/week04/README.md

 #### Attractor/Repulsor

-Distort a grid of points with
+Distort a grid of points with a single movable point.

 ![Attractor/Repulsor](attractor+repulsor.png)